Yashvi30/myntra_f_w_d/README.md

 - **Benefits:** Encourages user participation and keeps the fashion game exciting.

 ### 2. Behind-the-Scenes Content
-- **Description:** Exclusive insights into fashion shows and photoshoots.
+- **Description:** Exclusive insights into fashion shows,manufacturing processes and photoshoots.
 - **Benefits:** Provides inspiration and a deeper connection to the fashion industry.

 ### 3. Fashion Design Competitions